jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 gatrorade
 ```
-If you are on Spark only system copy the file to the /tmp/datastreams
+If you are on Spark only system copy the file to the `/tmp/datastreams`
 local directory.
 ```
-\$cp words /tmp/datastreams/
+$cp words /tmp/datastreams/
 ```
 If you are using a system with HDSF running, copy using the following
 command:
 ```
-\$sudo -u hdfs hdfs dfs -put words /tmp/datastreams/
+$sudo -u hdfs hdfs dfs -put words /tmp/datastreams/
 ```
 *Note: If you have Spark Streaming reading from HDFS you may or may not
 encounter an exception saying something along the lines of “file not
-found” referring to a file ending with “\_COPYING\_”.
+found” referring to a file ending with `_COPYING_`.
 It is because put
 is not atomic.
 Put will create a temporary file while copying from the
 local file system which will later be removed.
 For the purpose of this
 lab Spark Streaming recovers and eventually picks up the right file.
 If
 you want to fix this issue, copy to other location in HDFS and then use
-“hdfs –mv” command to move the file into /tmp/datastreams.
+`hdfs –mv` command to move the file into `/tmp/datastreams`.
 The mv
 command is in a atomic operation.*

 If you look in the streaming window you will see the result of the